 Reasonable running time.
-Given the amount of information in current tree databases, it is not unreasonable to try to amalgamate hundreds of trees that collectively contains thousands of taxa and, consequently, fast algorithms are essential.
-To deal with fully-resolved (i.e., binary) leaf-labelled trees, Henzinger et al. (1999) proposed a fast implementation of BUILD that runs in $O(mn^{\frac{1}{2}})$ time, where m is the total sum of the number of nodes in each of the source trees and n is the total number of taxa1.
+Given the amount of information in current tree databases, it is not unreasonable to try to amalgamate hundreds of trees that collectively contain thousands of taxa and, consequently, fast algorithms are essential.
+To deal with fully-resolved (i.e., binary) leaf-labelled trees, Henzinger et al. (1999) proposed a fast implementation of BUILD that runs in $O(mn^{\frac{1}{2}})$ time, where m is the total sum of the number of nodes in each of the source trees and n is the total number of taxa.
+(They also proposed a variant of BUILD running in $O(m + n^2 \log n)$ time but, in the case of compatibility, it typically resulted in a supertree with edges not supported by any part of the data, an undesirable feature for a supertree algorithm.)
 For comparison between this running time and the $O(t^2n^3)$ running time of ANCESTRALBUILD, note that m can range from O(n) to O(tn).
 Thus, the running time of ANCESTRALBUILD as stated in Daniel and Semple (2004) is still relatively slow compared to the implementation provided by Henzinger et al. (1999) for BUILD in the special case of fully-resolved leaf-labelled trees.
 However, comparing the gap between these running times provides hope for improving ANCESTRALBUILD on this aspect, despite the latter being a much more general algorithm for it allows nested-taxa trees and trees that are partially resolved.
 In this paper we describe several modifications to ANCESTRALBUILD that greatly reduce its computational complexity.
 Some of these modifications have a similar flavour to techniques used in Henzinger et al. (1999).
 The running time of ANCESTRALBUILD resulting from these modifications is as fast as the current fastest algorithm for source trees in which only the leaves are labelled (Henzinger et al., 1999).
 More particularly, the achieved running time is almost linear in the size of the source trees, when these trees are fully-resolved.
 Furthermore, extending the implementation of Henzinger et al. (1999) for BUILD in the most canonical and efficient way to allow partially-resolved leaf-labelled trees in its input, we also show that the running time of our modification of ANCESTRALBUILD is the same as that for this extension of BUILD.